BirdTrack for mobile devices

 - Why do the records vanish from my phone when I upload?
 This is to avoid potential duplicates (and inevitable confusion) between the phone and BirdTrack online, and also to prevent excessive phone memory being used.

 - Is the app available for Blackberry or Windows phones?
-No, sadly we don't have the resources to develop for those more specialist platforms – iOS and Android are the biggest market share, and we had to target our limited resources into developing this free app on those platforms.
+No, sadly we don't have the resources to develop for those more specialist platforms – iOS and Android are the biggest market share, and we target our limited resources into developing this free app on those platforms.